 Creating a Deficit

 Getting into a calorie deficit means eating less than your maintenance intake, which will result in weight loss.
-According to the University of Illinois, a daily deficit of 500 to 1,000 calories will lead to 1 to 2 pounds of weight loss each week, as it takes a deficit of 3,500 to lose 1 pound.
-If your maintenance calorie intake is 2,000 calories, a 1,200 calorie diet will be a deficit of 800 per day, or 5,600 each week -- enough to lose just over 1 1/2 pounds.
+According to the American Academy of Family Physicians, a daily deficit of 500 to 1,000 calories will lead to 1 to 2 pounds of weight loss each week, as it takes a deficit of 3,500 to lose 1 pound.
+If your maintenance calorie intake is 2,000 calories, a 1,200 calorie diet will be a deficit of 800 per day, or 5,600 each week — enough to lose just over 1 1/2 pounds.

 The Standard Guidelines